LU Tables' Hierarchy and Linking Populations

 Click for more information about an Actor's input parameters.

-There are 2 types of Source Objects for a Table Population object:
+These arguments are utilized by 2 types of Source Objects in a Table Population object: DB Query and Root Function.

 DB Query

-• Other LU Tables can have several fields defined as input arguments.
+• The other LU tables can have several fields defined as Input arguments.

 Root Function